 Here’s an older shot of the little dude fast asleep:

 Don’t be fooled by the lack of hair and the faded green bowtie and shell — all three turtles started with hair, and they were all vibrantly green, and I think the other two are still fairly bright green even today, although Rebel had a slightly darker tinge of green, I think.
 Or at least I think he did, maybe it’s just my image projection due to his name.
-Steroids and Rebel were left with Jonathan when Kellie and I moved out, with the reasoning that even though us siblings were going to split up, there was no reason to do the same with those turtles.
+Steroids and Rebel were left with Jon when Kel and I moved out, with the reasoning that even though us siblings were going to split up, there was no reason to do the same with those turtles.
 Thus, I don’t have pics of them as well, but you can imagine them to have about the same build, just slightly taller and buffer and with a small tuft of hair.
 If I ever get pictures of them, I will try to remember to update this diary entry with a couple.
 Or make new Plushie of the Week entries for them.

-Anyway, Toodles lost all his hair for some other unknown reason not long into his entrance into the our world, probably due to receiving much love from Jonathan, as Toodles was basically Jon’s Tigey, his little lucky charm that was brought everywhere.
+Anyway, Toodles lost all his hair for some other unknown reason not long into his entrance into the our world, probably due to receiving much love from Jon, as Toodles was basically Jon‘s Tigey, his little lucky charm that was brought everywhere.
 This made him a butt of a lot of jokes and a bit of a victim role was developed and projected upon him, with the other animals beginning to do things like rubbing his bald head for good luck, or pushing him around due to his baldness, shortness, beady eyes, and high squeaky voice, or giving him nicknames like Tootie Patooties.
 A plushie-only virus that caused plushies to go bald, called toodies, was named after him.

 Yeah, poor chap.
 Despite that, the jabs and teasing were never malicious, as there was never that vibe between any of the plushies.
-Instead, evoking the younger brother archetype, he was also lovingly protected to some extent and would sometimes be given special privileges like being allowed to ride on Cruiser’s shell, or tucked away safely in the center of a cocoon of other plushies.
-Doggy, a floppy dog that belonged to Jonathan and who was a protector plushie of sorts, also seemed to have a soft spot for Toodles and would protect him.
+Instead, evoking the younger brother archetype, he was also lovingly protected to some extent and would sometimes be given special privileges like being allowed to ride on Cruiser‘s shell, or tucked away safely in the center of a cocoon of other plushies.
+Doggy, a floppy dog that belonged to Jon and who was a protector plushie of sorts, also seemed to have a soft spot for Toodles and would protect him.
 Except he was often asleep a lot.

 Things I am thankful for this week

-- My exchange advisor, Michal.
+- My UAlberta exchange advisor.
 I had a couple really good experiences with him this week, including a Zoom meeting, and I am so glad that the UAI office is doing their best to make sure I get the best study abroad experience possible instead of trying to throw roadblocks in my way.
 They definitely could have insisted on a hard way of doing things here but they did not.

-- The Student Ombuds Office’s undergrad ombudsperson, Veronica.
+- The Student Ombuds Office’s undergrad ombudsperson.
 She really helped me organize my appeal with an eye on what I would need to include and not include to increase my chances of successfully appealing my grade.
 I consider myself a fairly good writer but after seeing her edit and comments on my first draft, I did realize that my organization was inefficient and repetitive, and I was able to make the necessary changes before sending it off to the chair, which would have been embarrassing otherwise.

 - Kynji and Fames in Discord, for bringing up that casual idea that I should go seek out a diplomat career once all is said and done because they thought I would be a good fit for it.
 See the Life section above about this.
 I’m not putting my chips all in to this yet, but I did accept the germinating seed that was this idea, and it might one day actually prove to be a life-defining moment.